trigaten/Learn_Prompting/docs/applied_prompting/build_chatbot_from_kb.md

     USER: Can’t login<br/>
     SKIPPY: I’m sorry to hear that.
 Can you tell me if you are trying to login via the VideoGram website or mobile app?<br/>
     USER: Mobile app<br/>
-    <span style={{backgroundColor: "#D2F4D3"}}>SKIPPY: OK, no problem.
+    <span className="bluegreen-highlight">SKIPPY: OK, no problem.
 To login via the mobile app, open the VideoGram app on your mobile device.
 On the main page, tap the “Login” button located in the bottom right corner.
 On the login page, enter your VideoGram username and password.
 Once you have entered your credentials, tap the “Login” button.
 You should now be logged in to your VideoGram account.
 Please let me know if you need any further assistance.</span><br/>
 </pre>

 GPT-3 can manage disambiguation, provided that it has the right contextual information.